santisbon/reference/src/k8s.md

 !!! attention
     Your boot parameters might be in `/boot/cmdline.txt` instead of `/boot/firmware/cmdline.txt`.

+!!! attention
+    MicroK8s is not available for 32-bit architectures like `armhf` / `arm/v7`, only on 64-bit architectures like `arm64` and `amd64`.

 Add these options at the end of the file, then `sudo reboot`.
 Some users report needing `cgroup_enable=cpuset` as well but try adding only these first:
 ``` title="cmdline.txt"
 cgroup_enable=memory cgroup_memory=1